jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Retaining Global Libraries

-Injection of function and class names into a flow before it runs is handled by plugins, and one is bundled with workflow that allows you to get rid of the above boilerplate and keep the whole script (except one “bootstrap” line) in a Git server hosted by Jenkins.
+Plugins inject function and class names into a flow before it runs.
+The plugin bundled with Workflow allows you to eliminate the above boilerplate and keep the whole script (except one “bootstrap” line) in a Git server hosted by Jenkins.
 A [separate document](cps-global-lib/README.md) has details on this system.

 ## Creating Multibranch Projects

-A new _Workflow: Multibranch_ plugin (as of this writing still in beta) offers an even better way of versioning your Workflow, and managing your project generally.
+A new **Workflow: Multibranch** plugin (as of this writing still in beta) offers a better way of versioning your Workflow and managing your project.
-You need to create a distinct project type, _Multibranch Workflow_.
+You need to create a distinct project type, **Multibranch Workflow**.

-When you have a multibranch workflow, the configuration screen will resemble _Groovy CPS DSL from SCM_ in that your Workflow script comes from source control, not the Jenkins job configuration.
+When you have a multibranch workflow, the configuration screen resembles **Groovy CPS DSL from SCM** in that your Workflow script comes from source control, not the Jenkins job configuration.
-The difference is that you do not configure a single branch, but a _set_ of branches, and Jenkins creates a subproject for each branch it finds in your repository.
+The difference is that you do not configure a single branch, but a **set** of branches, and Jenkins creates a subproject for each branch it finds in your repository.

-For example, if you select _Git_ as the branch source (Subversion and Mercurial are also supported already), you will be prompted for the usual connection information, but then rather than a fixed refspec you will enter a branch name pattern (use the defaults to look for any branch).
+For example, if you select **Git** as the branch source (Subversion and Mercurial are also supported already), you will be prompted for the usual connection information, but then rather than a fixed refspec you will enter a branch name pattern (use the defaults to look for any branch).
 Jenkins expects to find a script named `Jenkinsfile` in branches it can build.
 From this script, the command `checkout scm` suffices to check out your project’s source code inside some `node {}`.

 Say you start with just a `master` branch, then you want to experiment with some changes, so you `git checkout -b newfeature` and push some commits.
-Jenkins will automatically detect the new branch in your repository and create a new subproject for it—with its own build history unrelated to trunk, so no one will mind if it has red/yellow balls for a while.
+Jenkins automatically detects the new branch in your repository and creates a new subproject for it — with its own build history unrelated to trunk, so no one will mind if it has red/yellow balls for a while.
-(If you like, you can ask for the subproject to be automatically removed after the branch is merged and deleted.)
+If you choose, you can ask for the subproject to be automatically removed after the branch is merged and deleted.

-The neat thing is that if you want to change your Workflow script—for example, to add a new Jenkins publisher step corresponding to reports your `Makefile`/`pom.xml`/etc. is newly creating—you just edit `Jenkinsfile` in your change.
+If you want to change your Workflow script — for example, to add a new Jenkins publisher step corresponding to reports your `Makefile`/`pom.xml`/etc. is newly creating — you just edit `Jenkinsfile` in your change.
 The Workflow script is always synchronized with the rest of the source code you are working on: `checkout scm` checks out the same revision as the script is loaded from.

-# Exploring Available Steps
+# Exploring the Snippet Generator
 There are a number of workflow steps not discussed in this document, and plugins can add more.
 Even steps discussed here can take various special options that can be added from release to release.
-To make it possible to browse all available steps and their syntax, a help tool is built into the flow definition screen.
+To browse all available steps and their syntax, a help tool is built into the flow definition screen.

-Click _Snippet Generator_ beneath your script textarea.
+Click **Snippet Generator** beneath your script text area.
-You should see a list of installed steps.
+You see a list of installed steps.
 Some will have a help icon (![help](https://raw.githubusercontent.com/jenkinsci/jenkins/master/war/src/main/webapp/images/16x16/help.png)) at the top which you can click to see general information.
-There will also be UI controls to help you configure the step, in some cases with auto completion and other features found in Jenkins configuration screens.
+There are also UI controls to help you configure the step — in some cases with auto completion and other features found in Jenkins configuration screens.
-(Again look for help icons on these.)
+Click help icons to see all.

-When you are done, click _Generate Groovy_ to see a Groovy snippet that would run the step exactly as you have configured it.
+When you are done, click **Generate Groovy** to see a Groovy snippet that will run the step exactly as you have configured it.
-This lets you see the function name used for the step, and the names of any parameters it takes (if not a default parameter), and their syntax.
+This lets you see the function name used for the step, the names of any parameters it takes (if not a default parameter), and their syntax.
 You can copy and paste the generated code right into your flow, or use it as a starting point (perhaps trimming some unnecessary optional parameters).